y579/Ninjas-Mask/README.md

-# Ninja's-Mask is a game that im developing
+# Ninjas'-Mask is a game that im developing